NBC Insider Exclusive

 John Belushi appears in a Season 1 episode of Saturday Night Live

 A rising star in Chicago's Second City comedy scene, Belushi took his comedy from the stage to the small screen alongside friends Aykroyd and Chase.
-Belushi made an enormous impact on the show as a cast member for SNL's first four seasons, but was best known for being one half of The Blues Brothers, and his Olympia Restaurant "Cheeseburger, cheeseburger" character.
+Belushi made an enormous impact on the show as a cast member for SNL's first four seasons, but was also known for being one half of The Blues Brothers, and remembered for his Olympia Restaurant "Cheeseburger, cheeseburger" character.

 Belushi died on March 5, 1982.
 "He was one of the most intrinsically funny men I have ever known,'' Chevy Chase was quoted as saying in Belushi's New York Times obituary. ''I count myself lucky to have known him.
 We will all miss him.''